-- Since the legislation is unique to each community, no two occupancy taxes are necessarily the same.
+Since the legislation is unique to each community, the investment of occupancy taxes is not necessarily the same.
 Every community's situation is dependent upon a variety of considerations.
-These may include the strength of the local tourism sector; the number and types of lodging properties in each community; the concentration of accommodations within municipal boundaries (or the lack of cities or towns in some counties); the number of cities or towns in a county with their own occupancy tax; and competitive destination considerations. - Simply put, every community's needs for developing their visitor economy are different, which is one reason why every piece of local North Carolina occupancy tax legislation is unique.
-With the adoption of guidelines by the state House of Representatives in 1997, however, there are now many similarities in the legislation passed in the last two-plus decades. - In North Carolina, consumers always pay sales tax on the cost of their accommodation in addition to the occupancy tax.
+These may include the strength of the local tourism sector; the number and types of lodging properties in each community; the concentration of accommodations within municipal boundaries (or the lack of cities or towns in some counties); the number of cities or towns in a county with their own occupancy tax; and competitive destination considerations.
+With the adoption of guidelines by the state House of Representatives in 1997, however, there are now many similarities in the legislation passed in the last 25+ years.

+- In North Carolina, consumers always pay sales tax on the cost of their accommodation in addition to the occupancy tax.
 The sales taxes generated by accommodations amount to many millions of additional dollars annually, all of which goes to state and local government.
-Occupancy taxes are also different from prepared meals taxes, which are levied by a few communities in North Carolina and governed by their own legislation. - In some instances, a guest may pay occupancy taxes collected and invested by two different governmental entities.
-A county may have an occupancy tax that covers all accommodations in the entire county, and the city or town where the lodging property is physically located may have their own individual occupancy tax in addition to the county tax. - Only one community in North Carolina has a total occupancy tax that exceeds 6%: Mecklenburg County, which has a separate 2% occupancy tax in addition to a base 6% tax.
+Occupancy taxes are also different from prepared meals taxes, which are levied by five communities in North Carolina and governed by their own legislation. - In some instances, a guest may pay occupancy taxes collected and invested by two different governmental entities.
+A county may have an occupancy tax that covers all accommodations in the entire county, and the city or town where the lodging property is physically located may have their own individual occupancy tax in addition to the county tax. - Only one community in North Carolina has a total occupancy tax which exceeds 6%: Mecklenburg County, which has a separate 2% tax in addition to a base 6% tax.
 This additional tax was used to fund the development and operation of the NASCAR Hall of Fame in Charlotte.

-- While occupancy tax rates in North Carolina communities can be compared to those found in destinations in other states, the laws and mechanisms which enable the collection of taxes and govern their investment vary greatly from state to state. - The North Carolina House of Representatives adopted uniform provisions in 1997 as guidelines for future occupancy tax legislation to establish standards for such legislation.
+In no other community can the total rate of taxation exceed 6%. - While occupancy tax rates in North Carolina communities can be compared to those found in destinations in other states, the laws and mechanisms which enable the collection of taxes and govern their investment vary greatly from state to state. - The North Carolina House of Representatives adopted uniform provisions in 1997 as guidelines for the creation of future occupancy tax legislation to establish standards for such legislation.
 (A current copy of these guidelines is included in this report.)
 However, these guidelines did not retroactively affect legislation enacted prior to 1997, and the amount of money allocated for destination promotion and other tourism-related uses at the local level is still dictated by specific local legislation.